Transport information geometry I: Riemannian calculus on probability simplex: Riemannian calculus on density manifold

 where the infimum is taken among all Borel vector field functions $v_t=v(t,x)\in T_xM$ and density path $\rho_t$.
-The equivalence between \eqref{BB1} and the above linear programming problem can be shown by the duality argument and the Hopf-Lax formula in $(M, d_M)$.
-For many details see \cite{vil2008}.
+Here the equivalence between \eqref{BB1} and the above linear programming problem can be shown by the duality argument and the Hopf-Lax formula in $(M, d_M)$; see details in \cite{vil2008}.

-We now focus on \eqref{BB1}.
+From now on, we focus on \eqref{BB1}.
 Notice that $\mathcal{P}_2(M)$ is an infinite dimensional manifold with boundary.
 Here the boundary refers the set in which the density function is zero at certain point.
 For better illustration, consider the space of positive smooth density functions supported on $M$,